 WHAT DOES IT COST?

 The branch meetings do involve costs to cover venue hire and other running costs and we suggest that those in attendance donate a small sum of £5 if they wish to.
-The branch is run as a not for profit venture as a registered charity and any surplus raised at each meeting goes back into our funds to continue our work.
+The branch runs as a not for profit registered charity and any surplus raised at each meeting goes back into our funds to continue our work.

 We receive no other funding or grants for the running of our branch.

 You can search for our Charity Commission entry by visiting here and search for our charity number or charity name 1076575 – WESTERN FRONT ASSOCIATION LONDON BRANCH for more information should wish to.

 London Branch Vice Presidents: